stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.4.5 =
+* Fixing issue where admin page for data does not show for users less than administration even when permissions are set for such users to view the data

+= 2.4.4 =
+* Fixed WordPress 3.5 compatibility issue where uploaded files were not being saved.
+* New top-level menu on administration page
+* JetPack form submissions are now separated based on the JetPack form ID.
+The form name will be listed as 'JetPack Contact Form ' followed by the form's numeric ID.

 = 2.4.3 =
 * Added Japanese language support (Shift-JIS)